Extreme sports tend to draw people in for the adrenaline rush and action.

 The margin of error is minuscule, and while the hazards may seem obvious, people still manage to make mistakes all the time.

-The precautions cave divers must take is demonstrated in the amount of equipment they need.
+The precautions cave divers must take are demonstrated in the amount of equipment they need.

 Cave divers need almost twice the amount of gear than standard open water divers, such as two tanks, computers, lights, safety lines, and more.